2factorauth/twofactorauth/CONTRIBUTING.md

   ```

 ## A Note on Definitions

+There are many forms of Two Factor Auth, but DongleAuth.info is **only** interested
+in listing sites that support Two Factor Authentication using USB dongles.
+Currently that means the site must support either One Time Passwords (OTP)
+or Universal 2nd Factor (U2F).

 A lot of people have different ideas of what constitutes Two Factor Auth and
 what doesn't, so it stands to reason that we should clarify a bit.
 For the